Correa alba is a rounded, dense shrub, growing to a heaight of about 2 metres by up to 1 metre wide.

-Our specimens have proved to hardy, free flowering, frost and drought resistant in a cold-climage garden near Armidale.
+Author’s notes: Our specimens have proved to hardy, free flowering, frost and drought resistant in a cold-climage garden near Armidale.
 One plant is growing on the south side of our house and during winter is in complete shade for almost three months.
 In other words, this species is ideal for very shady areas.
 In our cold climate garden, specimens reach a height of about two metres.

 Correa alba has an interesting botanical history.
 The species was originally collected in Port Jackson probably by Sir Joseph Banks who sent seeds to a London nursery.
 They raised plants in 1793.
-A description and illustration (see thumbnail) appeared in The Botanist’s Repository foe New and Rare Plants published in 1798.
+A description and illustration (see thumbnail) appeared in The Botanist’s Repository for New and Rare Plants published in 1798.
 Another Correa alba illustration appeared in The Botanical Cabinet published by another London nursery in 1818.